NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 Before you proceed to the next step, make sure to stop the Unbound that may still be running.
-Now we can start our Unbound with systemd, which will restart automatically it if the system is rebooted.
+Now we can start our Unbound with systemd, which will restart automatically when the system is rebooted.

 .. code-block:: text